Primary tabs

 Other

-PhD students at Cambridge are not initially registered until they have completed a period of probation.
+PhD students at Cambridge are not initially registered as candidates to the PhD degree until they have completed a period of probation.
 Academic progress is monitored over the course of the first year of study as students develop their projects and test their methodology (or first two years for part-time students).
 A report is submitted at the end of the first year (or first two years for part-time students) and is assessed by internal review prior to registration.
-Subsequent yearly updates are then required in order to monitor progress.
 The objective here is formative, aiming to assure all concerned that the PhD project is on track and to put adjustments in place where necessary.
 It is not a formal assessment in the sense of forming an evaluated part of the student's academic record.